jehuamanna/Hidden-Bits-Of-Building-Gaming-OS/README.md

 Steps to build an Gaming Operation in Linux

 # Motivation
-One of the main drawbacks of gaming in Linux, especially playing multiplayer native support for anti-cheats in Linux Kernel.
+One of the main drawbacks of gaming in Linux, especially playing multiplayer is, no native support for anti-cheats in Linux Kernel.
 Even if you apply kernel patches or apply kernel modules for anti-cheat, users can still recompile the kernel and play games dishonestly.

 ## Solution
 Immutable Operating Systems.
 This concept is similar to how Andoid Operating System works.
 It has a base OS or system files which is immutable (read only).
 On top of that we have user applications running which cannot modify the underlying system.